-- (1) The Bonus and Non-Equity Incentive Plan Compensation amounts are not reduced by the Named Executive's election, if any, to defer receipt of bonuses into the EDCP or an election to convert a portion of his or her bonus into the purchase of Class A Stock.
-None of these conditions applied in 2020 - (2) The values of stock options (granted under the OIP) and stock awards (granted under the OIP) represent the grant date fair value of awards granted in the fiscal year.
-The underlying assumptions and methodology used to value our stock options and stock awards are described in note 16 to our consolidated financial statements for the year ended December 31, 2020 included in our Annual Report on Form 10-K for the year ended December 31, 2020 which is available without charge, except for exhibits to the report, by (i) writing to Oppenheimer Holdings Inc., 85 Broad Street, 22nd Floor, New York, New York 10004, Attention: Secretary, (ii) calling 1-800-221-5588, or (iii) emailing us with your request at info@opco.com.
+- (1) The Bonus and Non-Equity Incentive Plan Compensation amounts are not reduced by the Named Executive's election, if any, to defer receipt of bonuses into the EDCP or to convert a portion of his or her bonus into the purchase of Class A Stock.
+None of these conditions applied in 2021, although Mr. R.S.
+Lowenthal was subject to a mandatory deferral of \$1,500,000 into the CMDP for the 2021 performance year. - (2) The values of stock options (granted under the OIP) and stock awards (granted under the OIP) represent the grant date fair value of awards granted in the fiscal year.
+The underlying assumptions and methodology used to value our stock options and stock awards are described in note 16 to our consolidated financial statements for the year ended December 31, 2021 included in our Annual Report on Form 10-K for the year ended December 31, 2021 which is available without charge, except for exhibits to the report, by (i) writing to Oppenheimer Holdings Inc., 85 Broad Street, 22nd Floor, New York, New York 10004, Attention: Secretary, (ii) calling 1-800-221-5588, or (iii) emailing us with your request at info@opco.com.
 Details of stock options and stock awards held by the Named Executives appear in the "Outstanding Equity Awards Table" and notes thereto appearing below.
-Awards granted in January of 2021 (which awards are not included in this table) when added to the prior year's cash bonus and salary, taken together, yield the total annual compensation awarded for the performance of the Named Executives for 2020. - (3) We have a nonqualified deferred compensation plan into which senior executives, including the Named Executives, could elect to defer some or all of their year-end bonuses.
-No Named Executive made a deferral in 2020.
+Awards granted in January of 2022 (which awards are not included in this table) when added to the prior year's cash bonus and salary, taken together, yield the total annual compensation awarded for the performance of the Named Executives for 2021. - (3) We have the EDCP, a nonqualified deferred compensation plan into which senior executives, including the Named Executives, could elect to defer some or all of their year-end bonuses.
+No Named Executive made a deferral in 2021.
+We also have the CMDP, a nonqualified deferred compensation plan for Capital Markets Division employees.
+Mr. R.S.
+Lowenthal was the subject of a mandatory deferral into the CMDP of \$1,500,000 for the 2021 performance year.
 No above-market earnings were recorded.
+The

-The amounts in the table above for Mr. A.G.
-Lowenthal represent the distributions received by the CEO from the EDCP in fiscal year 2020 and prior years which are composed of deposits made to the EDCP in the years prior to 2007 plus earnings thereon.
-Details about the earnings from the EDCP appear below in the "Nonqualified Deferred Compensation Table." - 4) See the chart below "All Other Compensation Table" for a description of the amounts appearing in column (i).
-All other compensation includes perquisites and commission income. - (5) The three executive officers of Oppenheimer & Co.
-Inc. and Oppenheimer Asset Management Inc. appearing in the table are not officers of Oppenheimer Holdings Inc. and they do not, except for R.S.
-Lowenthal who became a director of the Company in May 2013, perform any policy making functions for Oppenheimer Holdings Inc.
+- amounts in the table above for Mr. A.G.
+Lowenthal represent the distributions received by the CEO from the EDCP in fiscal year 2021 and prior years which are composed of deposits made to the EDCP in the years prior to 2007 plus earnings thereon.
+Details about the earnings from the EDCP appear below in the "Nonqualified Deferred Compensation Table." - (4) See the chart below "All Other Compensation Table" for a description of the amounts appearing in column (i).
+All other compensation includes perquisites and commission income. - (5) The two executive officers of Oppenheimer & Co.
+Inc. and Oppenheimer Asset Management Inc. appearing in the table are not officers of Oppenheimer Holdings Inc. and they do not perform any policy making functions for Oppenheimer Holdings Inc. Each of Mr. Alfano, Mr. McKigney and Mr. R.S.
+Lowenthal received an allocation in one or more Series of OPI during 2021. - (6) Mr. Alfano resigned from the Company and its subsidiaries, effective March 1, 2022.

-All Other Compensation Table For the Year Ended December 31, 2020
+All Other Compensation Table For the Year Ended December 31, 2021

 Name Parking Commissions

 (a) (b)

 A.G.
-Lowenthal
+Lowenthal \$5,750 \$

 J.J.
-Alfano \$ - \$
+Alfano \$ - \$-

-P. Albano \$ - \$
+P. Albano \$ - \$-

 R.S.
-Lowenthal
+Lowenthal \$ - \$-

-B. McKigney \$ - \$
+B. McKigney \$ - \$-